open-eid/allkirjastamisteenus/Technical-description.md

 ## Introduction

 Below are generalized examples of user signing process in an e-service.
-ID-card signing flows use [HWCrypto library](https://github.com/hwcrypto/hwcrypto.js) for front-end communication with ID-card.
+ID-card signing flows use [Web eID library](https://github.com/web-eid/web-eid.js) for front-end communication with ID-card.
 The sequences in this chapter are for demonstration, the actual flow and implementation should be based on integrating e-service requirements and architecture.